Students with Disabilities

 Wednesday or Saturday: Regular-type, large-type, and reader's script formats.
 (Students test on the same date as all other students at your school.)

 If you are a Saturday testing school with students who will be using Braille and/or cassettes on Wednesday, and you prefer to test all students with approved accommodations on Wednesday, contact the SSD office to make special arrangements.

 Students with disabilities who are taking the test with accommodations and/or extended time should be assigned a room and an associate supervisor separate from those used for the standard administration.

 Seat students who are taking the test with 50 percent extended time, 100 percent extended time, and standard time with accommodations in separate areas of the room.

 The Nonstandard Administration Report (NAR) lists your students and their approved accommodations.
 Close to the test date, your SSD Coordinator should access SSD Online to create and print a PSAT/NMSQT NAR that includes each student that will be testing and is approved for accommodations.
 Paper NARs will no longer be mailed to schools.
 At the time of testing, the NAR must be completed and then returned with all used answer sheets and other related materials.
 Scores will not be released until the NAR is received.

 Students who are approved for extended time will be section timed (as required of all other students), with a specified amount of time provided for each section, as noted on the NAR.
 Extended time applies to all sections unless a different amount of time is noted on the NAR for a specific section.
 Give students their full amount of approved time on each section even if they stop work before time is called.

 Important SSD dates

-August 24: Deadline for receipt of completed SSD accommodations requests for students whose documentation must be reviewed by the College Board
+August 28: Deadline for receipt of completed accommodations requests

 Early October: SSD Coordinator should access SSD Online to create and print a PSAT/NMSQT NAR that includes each student that will be testing and is approved for accommodations.